DeclareDesign/rdss/cran-comments.md

 ## Submission

-Addresses possible CRAN deletion of the package `prediction` package.
+rdss 1.0.1 was archived off CRAN, principally because the `prediction` package was archived.
 This version switches to the `marginaleffects` package.

 ## Test environments